hapijs/lab/README.md

 - `-I`, `--ignore` - ignore a list of globals for the leak detection (comma separated)
 - `-l`, `--leaks` - disables global variable leak detection.
 - `-m`, `--timeout` - individual tests timeout in milliseconds (zero disables timeout).
 Defaults to 2 seconds.
+- `-M`, `--context-timeout` - default timeouts for before, after, beforeEach and afterEach in milliseconds.
+Disabled by default.
 - `-o`, `--output` - file to write the report to, otherwise sent to stdout.
 - `-p`, `--parallel` - sets parallel execution as default test option.
 Defaults to serial execution.
 - `-r`, `--reporter` - the reporter used to generate the test results.
 Defaults to `console`.
 Options are: